 ABC Supplies works with a PO financing company that offers to cover the supplier cost of the transaction.
 The finance company charges 3% per 30 days and offers pro-rated daily terms at 0.10%.
 After careful review, ABC Supplies determines that their profit margin is sufficient to cover the finance expense and still make a decent profit.
 They decide to move forward with financing.

-b) Transaction details
+b) Transaction process

 The transaction starts when the PO financing company opens a Letter of Credit (LoC) to benefit the overseas supplier.
 It guarantees the supplier’s payment if they fulfill the order’s requirements.
 The transaction then proceeds as follows: